-For beginners, it’s recommended to start with a larger board and a smaller wing (around 4-5 meters).
+For beginners, it’s recommended to start with a larger board.

-A larger board will provide greater stability and make it easier to get up on the foil, while a smaller wing will be easier to control and maneuver.
+A larger board will provide greater stability and make it easier to get up on the foil.

 It’s important to have a good quality wing with a rigid frame and a comfortable handle.

-And, at We Love Kiteboarding we all sell Wingfoiling equipment.
-If you buy wing foil package then lessons will be included for free.
+If you buy an F-One wing-foil package (wing, board, foil) then lessons will be included for free!